 This public square was initially used for military exercises, executions, processions, bullfights and later served as an marketplace as well as for fiestas, therefore it is one of the most important square of Havana.

-Plaza Vieja is located in the area of Old Havana.
-It was originally called Plaza Nueva.
-It emerged as an open space in 1559, after the Plaza de Armas and San Francisco, respectively, although there are some authors who point out that it was the second place in Havana.
-It was residential area of the Creole plutocracy in times of the colony.
+Plaza Vieja is located in the heart of Old Havana, which was originally called Plaza Nueva.
+That emerged as an open space in 1559, after the Plaza de Armas and San Francisco and also was a residential area of the Creole aristocracy in times of the colony.